What are allergies?

 Throat, lip, and tongue swelling

 Loss of consciousness

 Anaphylaxis can be caused by an allergic reaction to a medicine, food, serum, bug venom, allergen extract, or chemical.
-Pollen, pets, dust, and mold allergies are unlikely to cause anaphylaxis.
+The most common causes of an anaphylactic reaction are food, insect stings, medicines, and latex.
 Some people who are aware of their allergic reactions or allergens carry epinephrine autoinjectors.
 This medicine can be used to treat severe allergic reaction.
-It can also prevent anaphylactic shock from foods, stinging insects, and other allergens.
 It does this by improving circulation, contracting blood vessels, and opening up the airways in the lungs.
 It also increases the rate and force of the heartbeat.

 Living with allergies